Matrix4348/Dragons-of-the-Void---Raid-Loot-Tiers/README.md

 # Dragons of the Void - Raid Loot Tiers

-This repository is for gathering the data displayed by my [Dragons of the Void - Raid Loot Tiers](https://greasyfork.org/en/scripts/450685-dragons-of-the-void-raid-loot-tiers) user script.
+This repository is for gathering the data displayed by my [Dragons of the Void - Raid Loot Tiers](https://greasyfork.org/en/scripts/450685-dragons-of-the-void-raid-loot-tiers) user script, that I wrote players of the game *Dragons of the Void*.
 To install the script itself, go to Greasyfork (even though I will probably update it using GitHub, at some point).

 ## How to contribute?